 Make calls in FaceTime on Mac

-Make a FaceTime call to one or more people (up to 32 other people) who have a Mac, an iOS device or an iPadOS device with the FaceTime app and are connected to the internet.
-FaceTime calls use Wi-Fi or mobile data.
+Make a FaceTime call to one or more people (up to 32 other people) who have a Mac, an iOS device, or an iPadOS device with the FaceTime app and are connected to the internet.
+FaceTime calls use Wi-Fi or cellular data.

 For information about system requirements for using FaceTime, see FaceTime requirements.